Albanian cuisine: Drinks

 Tea is a widely consumed beverage throughout Albania and particularly served at cafés, restaurants or at home.
 The country is rich in the cultivation of a wide range of herbs.
 The most popular varieties of tea drinking in Albania include Albanian-style mountain tea, which grows in the Albanian mountains and villages, and Russian- and Turkish-style black tea with sugar to tea with lemon, milk or honey.

 Coffee is another popular beverage in Albania, but more particularly in the cities and villages.
 There are various varieties of coffee popular in Albania, such as espresso, cappuccino, macchiato, mocha and latte.
 As Albania was formerly part of the Ottoman Empire, coffee in the Turkish style is also common.
 Filter coffee and instant coffee are also available.
 Cafés are found everywhere in urban areas and function as meeting places for socializing and conducting business.
 Almost all serve baked goods and sandwiches and many also serve light meals.
 Tirana is particularly well known for its café culture.

 In 2016, Albania surpassed Spain by becoming the country with the most coffee houses per capita in the world.
 In fact, there are 654 coffee houses per 100,000 inhabitants in Albania, a country with only 2.5 million inhabitants.

 Dhallë is a traditional and healthy yogurt-based drink in Albania made by blending yogurt with water or milk and spices.
 It is especially popular during the summer month and it may be served with salt, according to taste.

-Boza, is a malt drink made from maize (corn) and wheat which is widely consumed with desserts in Albania.
+Boza is a malt drink made from maize (corn) and wheat which is widely consumed with desserts in Albania.

 Raki is the most popular spirit in Albania.
 It is considered as the national spirit beverage of the country.
 The most common types of raki in the country are grape, plum or blackberry.
 It is commonly served to the older people and is heated and sweetened with honey or sugar, with added spices.
 Although in the south of the country, Raki rigoni is very popular among the people and is made of white oregano, that is cultivated in the region.

-Albania is a traditionally wine drinking country.
+Albania is traditionally a wine-drinking country.
 The people of Albania drink wine in moderation and almost always at meals or social occasions.
-Islam is the majority religion in Albania and while observant Muslims tend to avoid the consumption of alcohol, it is available in the country.
 Albanians drink about 5.83 liters of wine per person per year, which has been increasing since the Albanian production of high-quality wine grows to meet demand.
 The origins of wine production in Albania can be traced back to 6,000 years and evidence suggesting wine production confirm that Albania is among the earliest wine producers in Europe.